-The preceding works explored QC algorithms for channel assignment in local wireless networks.
-Their application in mobile cellular networks was also conducted in \cite{done-second-shike-17-ok}.
-It presented a case study on the root sequence index assignment problem in LTE/NR physical random access channel configuration.
-They formulated the problem as a QUBO problem and solved it using a cloud-based QC platform.
-The results showed that QA solver can successfully assign conflict-free root sequence index, but comparison with classical heuristics revealed that some classic algorithms were more effective in terms of solution quality and computation time.
+The preceding works explore QC algorithms for channel assignment in local wireless networks.
+Their application in mobile cellular networks is also conducted in \cite{done-second-shike-17-ok}.
+It presents a case study on the root sequence index assignment problem in LTE/NR physical random access channel configuration.
+They formulate the problem as a QUBO problem and solved it using a cloud-based QC platform.
+The results show that QA solver can successfully assign conflict-free root sequence index, but comparison with classical heuristics reveals that some classic algorithms are more effective in terms of solution quality and computation time.
 The reason lies in the semi-quantum algorithm and the type of quantum computer, which provides reference for the correct use of QC techniques.